jp-quant/jp-quant.github.io/_posts/2020-09-18-fbprophet_bayesian_glm.md

 # 2. Going Bayesian

-All Bayesian techniques & implementations in modern days, even in machine learning neural networks, are built from the beautiful statistical foundation pioneered by Thomas Bayes himself, back in the late 1700s, called **Bayes Theorem**:
+All Bayesian techniques & implementations in modern days, even in machine learning neural networks, are built from the beautiful statistical foundation pioneered by Thomas Bayes himself, back in the late 1700s, called *Bayes Theorem*:

 $$ P(A \mid B) = \frac{P(A) P(B \mid A)}{P(B)}$$

 > **Interesting Fact**: Bayes never officially published such theorem but rather assumed it was intuitive.
 It was Laplace who later on wrote about it when, after stumbling on Bayes' publication, utilizing the theorem in his own mathematical work

-This approach of **modeling variables**, both the priors & posteriors, **as distributions** has not been heavily explored & implemented back then due to high computational demands.
-However, our accelerating technological advancement has allowed Bayesians to find themselves a vital role for data modelling approaches in modern days, especially in building neural network models.
+This approach of **modeling variables**, both the priors & posteriors, **as distributions** was not been heavily explored & implemented back then due to high computational demands.
+However in the last century, the recent accelerating technological advancement in both hardware & software, alongside with continuously improved ML learning algorithms, has allowed Bayesians to find themselves a vital role for data modelling approaches in modern days, especially in building complex models, like neural network, or multi-dimensional hierarchical GLM like what we are doing.

 Though I can spend time writing in details on the applications of such simple, yet powerful, concept of Bayesian Statistics, there exist many informational & captivating explanations already conducted by much more credible individuals than me.
 I **highly encourage** checking them out even if you already know the mathematics, since *it is not about just knowing what and how to use it, but also when & why we are using it*: